 Agencies Affected: Department of the Treasury.
-Office of Legislative Services Estimate Fiscal Impact Eight-Year Period After Enactment Aggregate State Revenue Decrease \$300,000 • The Office of Legislative Services (OLS) concludes that this bill will result in a \$300,000 reduction in State revenues over a period of up to eight years associated with the provision of tax credits to commercial farm operators who donate certain fruits and vegetables.
+Office of Legislative Services Estimate Fiscal Impact Eight-Year Period After Enactment Aggregate State Revenue Decrease Up to \$300,000 • The Office of Legislative Services (OLS) concludes that this bill will result in a \$300,000 reduction in State revenues over a period of up to eight years, associated with the provision of tax credits to commercial farm operators who donate certain fruits and vegetables.
 This pilot program would run for three years, beginning on January 1 of the year following the bill's enactment, and unused tax credits could be carried forward for up to five taxable periods.
 BILL DESCRIPTION This bill creates a pilot program that provides a credit against the corporation business tax and the gross income tax for the value of certain donations of fruits and vegetables that are made to charitable organizations by commercial farm operators over a three-year period beginning January 1 of the year following the bill's enactment.
+Unused tax credits could be carried forward for the earliest available use during the next five tax periods following the taxable year for which the credits were allowed.
 Under the bill, commercial farm operators who make donations of fruits or vegetables fit for human consumption to a charitable organization located in this State would be allowed to claim a credit that can be used to reduce the commercial farm operator's tax liability.
-The credit would be equal to 50 percent of the wholesale value for the fruits or vegetables donated to the charitable organization during the tax period of the donation, but not to exceed \$5,000, as determined using a quantity-weighted average of comparable wholesale sales of similar fruits or vegetables made
+The credit would be equal to 50 percent of the wholesale value for the fruits or vegetables donated to the charitable organization during the tax period of the donation, but not to exceed \$5,000, as determined using

-2

-by the commercial farm operator during the month of the donation or, if no comparable sales are made, the overall average price paid for similar fruits or vegetables at the nearest regional market during the month of the donation.
+a quantity-weighted average of comparable wholesale sales of similar fruits or vegetables made by the commercial farm operator during the month of the donation or, if no comparable sales are made, the overall average price paid for similar fruits or vegetables at the nearest regional market during the month of the donation.
 The bill would require commercial farm operators claiming the credit to obtain a written statement from the charitable organization to verify each donation of fruits or vegetables.
 The aggregate value of tax credit amounts awarded under the pilot program would be capped at \$100,000 in any fiscal year.

-The Division of Taxation in the Department of the Treasury would be required to prepare an annual report on the utilization of the credits provided by the bill for each year of the three-year pilot program period.
+The Department of Agriculture, in consultation with the Division of Taxation in the Department of the Treasury, would be required to prepare an annual report on the utilization of the credits provided by the bill for each year of the three-year pilot program period.
 The final annual report would include recommendations on whether the credit program should be continued and if the credit percentage should be increased.

 FISCAL ANALYSIS

 EXECUTIVE BRANCH

 None received.